Dubai Police save woman from drowning off Marina Beach

 Al Balushi and Al Aisai were commended for their bravery and quick response in saving the European woman from drowning.

-Dr Suhail explained that the incident began when the Command and Control Centre at the General Department of Operations received a report about a European woman in danger of drowning while swimming at Marina Beach.
+Dr Suhail explained that the incident began when the Command and Control Centre at the General Department of Operations received a report about a European woman in danger of drowning while swimming in the waters off Marina Beach.

 He emphasised that this recognition aims to inspire and encourage all Dubai Police personnel to continue providing excellent services to the community.